AxonFramework/cdi/README.md

 ### Aggregates

 You can define aggregate roots by placing a simple annotation `org.axonframework.cdi.stereotype.Aggregate` on your class.
-It will be automatically collected by the CDI container and registered (don't forget the `beans.xml`).
+It will be automatically collected by the CDI container and registered.

 ## Examples
 Please have a look at the examples in the [example](/example) folder.